cliffordcffan/RunesGG/README.md

 - To view win-rates and statistics simply hover over any rune icon.
 We realize we didn't name what each of the rune stats represent (See Features We Didn't Get Around To).

+- Our database is seeded with 6172 Ranked Solo Queue matches that we parsed from looking through the challenger ladder.
+So it probably won't be very representative of the entire League of Legends base but we wanted a small, workable set of games and that was the most easily accessible one.

 # Overview #

 Our goal was to create a tool that comprehensively displayed Runes Reforged data.
 We felt that there weren't any existing ways to see rune data beyond the most popular and highest win-rate trees.
 Consequently, it's not easy for a player to understand or visualize the differences between swapping x rune with y rune and so forth.